 Since its inception, the Group has held meetings, venue visits, training courses, product demonstrations and a regular conference.
-All members are part of the network, which can be accessed online.
+All members are part of the network, which can be accessed via our Members' Portal.

 The Group's primary focus is the popular annual conference, which features workshops, seminars and a social evening.
 We often meet at the major trade shows (PLASA and ABTT ), as well as offering occasional training courses and meetings at member schools.
 Recently we have created the Performance Support Award as an aid for our members.
 The network can also be used to ask for advice and arrange local visits, as well as sharing best practice, training opportunities and job vacancies.

-As of June 2014, the Group became closely affiliated with the ABTT , gaining wider recognition of theatre work within schools.
+As of June 2014, the Group became officially affiliated with the ABTT , gaining wider recognition of theatre work within schools.